braintree/braintree-web/jsdoc/Home.md

 <a id="promises"></a>
 ### Promises

-This SDK uses the Node.js callback style, with callbacks passed as the last argument to a function.
-Callbacks are expected to receive possible errors as the first parameter, and any returned data as the second:

 In addition to callbacks, all asyncronous methods will return a `Promise` if no callback is provided:

 ```javascript